qpython-android/qpython3-toolchain/README.md

-Python 3 Android
+QPython Python core toolchain
 ================

-This is an experimental set of build scripts that will cross-compile the specific Python 3 for QPython3.
+This is an experimental set of build scripts that will cross-compile the specific Python Core for QPython / QPython3.

 Prerequisites